3 top tips to help you avoid mosquito bites while spending time in nature

 Mozzies love long summer days and nights as much as we do, and everyone knows they’re a nuisance.
 But they can also spread some serious diseases if they bite, so it’s important to prepare before you go and take action while you’re there.

 Rarer, more serious and sometimes fatal are Murray Valley encephalitis and Kunjin virus.
-SA Health reports there is currently a higher risk of these two viruses in South Australia, particularly in regions along the River Murray.

 While mosquitos are about, rather than running for the hills there are some simple things you can do to prevent being bitten.